 - and there are so many more…

-Understanding the advantage of being involved earlier in the process is key.
+It is critical for you to understand the advantage of being actively involved earlier in the process.
 Then you will have the ability to make changes… or include options like a screened-in porch.
 The ultimate goal is that the finished product is what you are happy with, so, getting on-board with your builder early is the way to go.

 How much time does it take to build?